 Clare Levison, CPA, CGMA, is the owner of Inspired Responsibility, a consulting company dedicated to delivering continuing education via positive messages and meaningful content that inspires change.
 She has been a contributor to numerous publications including Family Circle, Fox Business, Glamour, Kiplinger’s, Redbook, The Wall Street Journal, USA Today and U.S. News & World Report.
 She has served on the Board of Directors of the VSCPA and the Board of Directors of the VSCPA Educational Foundation and currently serves as a member of the AICPA Consumer Financial Education Advocates group.

-For over a decade, Clare has been an author and presenter of Virginia Board of Accountancy-approved ethics courses.
+For over a decade, Clare has designed and delivered learning content for CPAs, including Virginia Board of Accountancy-approved ethics courses.
 Her institutional ethics knowledge helped her author Ethical Considerations in Diversity, Equity & Inclusion.

 Stephanie Saunders, CPA, is a shareholder in Saunders & Saunders PC.
 She is a member of the American Institute of CPAs (AICPA) Professional Ethics Executive Committee, secretary and board member for the National Association of State Boards of Accountancy (NASBA), chair of the NASBA Uniform Accountancy Act Committee, and serves on many committees and taskforces for the AICPA and NASBA including the Statements on Standards for Tax Services (SSTS) Tax Revision and the CPA Evolution Model Curriculum taskforces.